IBM-Cloud/ansible-collection-ibm/docs/ibm_cd_toolchain_tool_pagerduty.rst

     (Required for new resource) ID of the toolchain to bind the tool to.

-  name (False, str, None)
-    Name of tool.

   parameters (True, list, None)
     (Required for new resource) Unique key-value pairs representing parameters to be used to create the tool.
+A list of parameters for each tool integration can be found in the <a href="https://cloud.ibm.com/docs/ContinuousDelivery?topic=ContinuousDelivery-integrations">Configuring tool integrations page</a>.

+  name (False, str, None)
+    Name of the tool.

   id (False, str, None)